-How do you calculate monthly payments on a student loan?
+How do you calculate monthly payments on student loans?

-How much you pay each month on your student loans depends on a variety of factors, including your principal loan balance, interest rate, and the repayment plan you’re on.
+How much you pay each month on your student loans depends on a variety of factors, including your principal loan balances, average interest rate, and the repayment plans you’re on.

 Some repayment plans have fixed minimum monthly payments.
-For instance, under the Standard 10-year repayment plan, your must make monthly payments of at least $50.
+For instance, under the standard 10-year repayment plan for federal student loans, your must make monthly payments of at least $50.

 Remember, if you can afford it, you can always pay more than the required minimum monthly amount.
 This will help you pay off your debt faster.